tinybirdco/ecommerce-order-status-starter-kit/README.md

 cd kelp-tinybird-demo
 ```

-2. Create an Upstash or  Account
+2. Create an Upstash or Confluent Kafka Account

-Go to [console.upstash.com](https://console.upstash.com/login) and create an account.
-You'll need it for the next step.
+This demo uses [Upstash](https://upstash.com/) as a managed Kafka provider, but you can also use [Confluent Cloud](https://www.confluent.io/confluent-cloud/).
+If you use Confluent Cloud, you will need to update the `config.json` file with your credentials.

 3. Install dependencies